romeOz/docker-postgresql/README.md

 `PG_BACKUP_FILENAME`: Set a specific filename backup (default "backup.last.bz2").

 `PG_CHECK`: Defines name of backup-file to initialize the database.
-Note that the dump must be inside the container, so you may need to mount them.
+Note that the backup must be inside the container, so you may need to mount them.
 You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

 `PG_RESTORE`: Defines name of backup-file to initialize the database.
-Note that the scripts must be inside the container, so you may need to mount them.
+Note that the backup must be inside the container, so you may need to mount them.
 You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

 `PG_ROTATE_BACKUP`: Determines whether to use the rotation of backups (default "true").